 This shore tour is not yet available for purchase.
 Specific details for this program are not yet finalized and the tour elements are subject to change.
-An email announcement will be sent to all confirmed group members 4 to 5 months before departure.
+An email announcement will be sent to all group members when the tour is open for sale

 The hill of Hermitage is something to be seen.
 It sits behind the town of Tain l’Hermitage in France’s northern Rhône region.
 At only 345 acres, what this small appellation lacks for in size, it more than makes up in reputation and prestige.
 This is the birthplace of Syrah, and without question one of the world’s most important, impressive, and imposing winemaking terroirs.